model-driven-devops/mdd-netdevops/docs/pipeline.md

 ## Pipeline Deployment

-Now that we have deployed our production network and created our source-of-truth, we want to commit everything to our repository and start using the built in features of a source control manager to operate our network.
+Now that we have deployed our production network and created our source-of-truth, we want to commit everything to our repository and start using the built-in features of a source control manager to operate our network.

 Note: In the instructor led class, the repository will already be created for you and we will be working with GitLab from the start.
-If you are doing this outside of the instructure led class, cloneing from GitHub and pushing to GitLab, you will need to do the following:
+If you are doing this outside of the infrastructure led class, cloning from GitHub and pushing to GitLab, you will need to do the following:

 ### Environment Variables

-Before commiting your data to git, login and verify your environment variables are set.
+Before committing your data to git, login and verify your environment variables are set.
 Much like our environment variables we set for our endpoint, GitLab needs to know how to access CML since it will be making changes on your behalf when the pipeline runs.

 You can find this menu under settings - CI/CD - Variables